B. Riley Securities lifts Sorrento Therapeutics Inc. [SRNE] price estimate. Who else is bullish?

 SRNE stock trade performance evaluation

-Sorrento Therapeutics Inc. [SRNE] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -21.84.
-With this latest performance, SRNE shares gained by 14.16% in over the last four-week period, additionally plugging by 9.61% over the last 6 months – not to mention a rise of 360.46% in the past year of trading.
+Sorrento Therapeutics Inc. [SRNE] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -20.05.
+With this latest performance, SRNE shares dropped by -16.19% in over the last four-week period, additionally plugging by 26.08% over the last 6 months – not to mention a rise of 372.35% in the past year of trading.

 Sorrento Therapeutics Inc. [SRNE]: An insightful look at the core fundamentals